mazwat/mazwat.github.io/oop-lm.md

 ###  Public Variables in Unity

 ![Unity Public Variables](images/unity-variable.jpg)
+*fig. 2 - Unity Class*

 Unity is by its very nature object oriented, so the principles are applied every time you create a script file which automatically creates a class.
-In Unity when we create a public variable in code it is made available to the inspector and we can assign a value to that variable from the unity interface, either by writing a value in or by dragging a corresponding asset or object into the box.
+In Unity when we create a public variable in code it is made available to the inspector and we can assign a value to that variable from the Unity interface, either by writing a value in or by dragging a corresponding asset or object into the box.
 As you can see this example contains a variable score and the value zero is displayed in the inspector.
 The advantage of this is that variables and objects can be changed live in the UI view even while we are running a game, which is invaluable for debugging.

 ### Accessing Variables